Open NowBusinessRound 1

 Australian Government · Australia

 Funding for First Nations communities to participate in clean energy development.
-Grants support advisory services, staff engagement, training and related activities so communities can build skills, access support and make informed decisions about clean energy opportunities.
+Grants support advisory services, staff engagement, training and related activities that help communities build skills, access support and make informed decisions.

 Funding